Improve your conversion rate

 Before you start making any big changes to your account, it's a good idea to see how much business your ads are currently generating.
-Google Ads shows you the number of impressions and clicks you get with your ads, but wouldn't it be great if Google Ads could also show you the number of conversions you're getting?
+Google Ads shows you the number of impressions and clicks that you get with your ads, but wouldn't it be great if Google Ads could also show you the number of conversions that you're getting?
 Well, Google Ads can do that – with conversion tracking.

 After setting up conversion tracking, you'll be able to see how effective your campaigns are once you make adjustments to them.
 For example, If you make a change to a campaign and notice your conversion rate increasing, that's a good sign that your change is leading to better campaign performance.

 Once you're able to track your conversions, you can then focus on improving your conversion rate.
 Specific keywords often tend to have a better conversion rate than general keywords.
 For example, consider the keywords below.
 Which one do you think leads to a higher conversion rate?

 - Acme 710c